coroo/test-coverage/README.md

 Variable          | Default                                               | Purpose
 ------------------|-------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------
 pytest-coverage   | `pytest-coverage.txt`                                 | File conversion from pytest coverage.
-It will use to create a comment.
+It will be used to create a comment.

 You can see the action block with all variables as below: